nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 * The `Manager` class calls specific methods in `Command` class
 * Each method in the `Command` class would call on an `asset` class method which will manipulate the attributes inside it

+#### `Validator`
+The validator ensures that the parameters entered are correct.
+It checks the number of parameters entered, and ensure they are of the correct format.
+It throws a `HalpmiException` if the parameters entered are invalid.

+For example, validateAddPatient validates the parameter of `add patient` command, ensuring there are 7 parameters, and each of them follow the format.

 #### `Parser`
 The parser parses the description of the command.
-It first calls the validator class to validate the parameters and then returns a command.
+It first calls the validator class to validate the parameters, and then returns a command if the validation is successful.

 #### `Storage`